Assignat: 1790–1792

 The properties backing the assignats were renamed biens nationaux ("national goods") and auctioned by district-level authorities.
 On 10 March 1790, on the proposition Pétion, the administration of the church property was transferred to the municipalities.
 Through the sale of these properties, assignats were used to successfully retire a significant portion of the national debt.
 However, since these land sales were their original intent, the assignats were issued only in large denominations (50, 100, 200, and 1000 livres) that worked poorly as a daily medium of exchange.
 Moreover, the National Assembly never mandated that assignats and Old Regime coins (which remained in circulation) had to be exchanged on par.
 Already in fall 1790, the National Assembly itself was paying a 7.5% commission to exchange large denomination assignats for smaller coins.
 By the end of 1791, the discount rate was often 20% or more.
 These limits on the bills' practical use, and further issues eventually totalling 3.75 billion francs, coupled with the organized opposition of counter-revolutionaries, led to their losing value.
 On 1 February 1792 the assignats depreciated almost with 50%.
 Patriotic revolutionaries blamed the assignats' depreciation on foreign conspiracies.
 Clavière held the coalition of states responsible for the collapse of the assignat.
-Dillaye wrote that the British, Belgian, and Swiss counterfeited the currency industrially: "Seventeen manufacturing establishments were in full operation in London, with a force of four hundred men devoted to the production of false and forged Assignats."
+Stephen D. Dillaye, an American politician who referred to monetary policy history, wrote that the British, Belgian, and Swiss counterfeited the currency industrially: "Seventeen manufacturing establishments were in full operation in London, with a force of four hundred men devoted to the production of false and forged Assignats."
 On 17 October 1792, no less than 2,400 million assignations were in circulation.

 1793–1799

 After the outbreak of war, the fall of the monarchy, and the declaration of a Republic, the National Convention mandated that bills and coins exchange on par, but this law could never be enforced.
 Instead, the assignats continued depreciating.
 On 10 April 1793 Robespierre accused Dumouriez in a speech: "Dumouriez and his supporters have brought a fatal blow to the public fortune, preventing circulation of assignats in Belgium".

+Counterfeiting of assignats was widespread, both in France and abroad.
+Researchers have documented how French royalists worked with British authorities, including senior ministers and military commanders, to manufacture paper for counterfeit assignats at mills across England, after which the paper was distributed across various locations for printing.
 By August 1793 the amount of assignats in circulation had doubled to 5 billion.
 Rising prices and food shortages exacerbated public unrest in September.
 Bills such as the Maximum Price Act of 1793 aimed to address this situation.

+On 8 November 1793 the director of the manufacture of assignats :fr:Simon-François Lamarche was executed.
+On 2 December Clavière was arrested; he committed suicide within a week.
+On 24 February 1794 the extension of the "maximum" to all commodities only increased the confusion.
+Trade was paralysed and all manufacturing establishments were closed down.